Board of Trustees

 Disabled Students Allowances Quality Assurance Group (DSA-QAG) is governed by a Board of Trustees.
 These trustees are unremunerated, and have no vested interest in the quality assurance process.

 The National Union of Students (NUS) has two seats on the board, to ensure that disabled students always have a voice.
 The other trustees are independent, and are involved because of their interest and expertise.
 The current board members are:

 Chair: Rebecca Harrison

-Trustees: David Malcolm (Deputy Chair) (NUS), James Elliott (NUS), Richard Currie (Independent) and Ronald Barham (Independent)
+Trustees: David Malcolm (Deputy Chair) (NUS), Rachel O'Brien (NUS), Richard Currie (Independent), Ronald Barham (Independent) and Megan Dunn (Independent).

 Rebecca Harrison is the current Chair of the Board of DSA-QAG.
 Rebecca joined QAG in August 2011.
 Rebecca has over 20 years of experience in continuing professional development and student support services management gained in universities in the United States, the Middle East and the UK.

 Register of Interest: Rebecca Harrison ROI